 Such requisites and procedures favour the attendance and exercise of the rights of the shareholders and are applied non-discriminatorily.

-- 10. When any entitled shareholder has exercised, prior to the general shareholders' meeting, the right to complete the agenda or to submit new resolution proposals, the company: - a) Immediately disseminates such complementary points and new resolution - b) Publicises the form of attendance card or vote delegation form or remote voting with the amendments necessary for the new points of the agenda and alternative resolution proposals to be voted on in the same terms as those proposed by the board of directors.
+10. When any entitled shareholder has exercised, prior to the general shareholders' meeting, the right to complete the agenda or to submit new resolution proposals, the company:

+a) Immediately disseminates such complementary points and new resolution proposals.